foreverallama/readmat/docs/subsystem_data_format.md

 ## Data Element 2: Character Array

 Finally, the last part of the subsystem data contains another data element which is stored as a `mxUINT8` character array.
-However, the contents of this array is again structured like a mini-MAT file like the subsystem data itself.
+However, the contents of this array is again structured like a mini-MAT file like the subsystem data itself, except as an empty struct.
+Note that this element is not always present.

-The data within this element contains a 4 byte header indicating MAT-file version and Endianness, and a single data element of `mxSTRUCT` type.
-This data element contains a single field `MCOS`.
-However, the contents of this field are empty.

 My guess is MATLAB is using some kind of recursive function to write the subsystem data, popping out objects from a buffer as they are written, resulting in this empty data element at the end.

 There are still quite a few unknowns which could use some reverse engineering.
 I have detailed these in [unknowns.md](./unknowns.md).
 If anyone wants to contribute to this, pelase do open an issue!